Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 ---

 - Lets first log onto HAWK.
 We will be doing all of our coding within VSCode which we should all have installed and set-up.
-- If you do not have VSCode set-up, please let me know now so that we can get you up and running.
+- <b>If you do not have VSCode set-up, please let me know now so that we can get you up and running.</b>
-- Note: those of you using Linux will have to use code to do this.
+- Note: those of you using Linux may have to use code to do this.
 I will include the code below each section.

 ---